Enrolment Schemes (school zones)

 Not all schools have zoning.

-To see if a school has an enrolment zone and whether you live within that, visit the nzschools website, type in a school or address and search.
+To see if a school has an enrolment zone and whether you live within that go to the find a school tool on the education counts website, type in a school or address and search.
 You can then choose to see the enrolment zone in place for that school or address.

 You can also talk to the school - they can tell you if they have an enrolment zone and whether you live within in.

 Each year, schools are required to put a notice in a local newspaper saying: